worblehat/WorbleRay/NOTES.md

 * triangle-intersection and shading (flat, Gouraud, Phong)
 * import meshes (and materials)
 * antialiasing

-# Done

-* orthographic camera
-* sphere intersection
-* lambert material
+* matrix- and normal-class as needed
+* shadows (epsilon in intersections?
+See [Suffer:2014] sec.
+3.4.1)